 Portsmouth may be known as the hometown for Missy Elliott and the following seven famous people, but it’s so much more.

 Olde Towne is perfect for history buffs.
 Take a walking tour of one of the largest collections of antique homes south of Alexandria and explore museums (the Lightship Portsmouth Museum and Railroad Museum will delight people of all ages).
 Hungry?
 You’ve come to the right city!
-From good ol’ southern cooking to international fair, to burgers and fries, the restaurant scene is not to be overlooked.
+From good ole’ southern cooking to international fare, to burgers and fries, the restaurant scene is not to be overlooked.
 Are you an antiquing pro, always on the hunt for the next best piece?
 The number of antique stores dotting High Street will blow you away.
 Looking for specialty stores?
 We’ve got you covered.
 Visit Portsmouth — a city I personally love — and see for yourself why one of the smallest cities in Hampton Roads has something to offer everyone.

 Now, onto the seven non-Missy famous people hailing from P-town you might not have known about:

 Wanda Sykes (1964 – )

 Before hitting the big and small screen, Wanda Sykes’ first job was as a contracting specialist for the National Security Agency.
 Sykes has had an extensive career, with dozens of appearances on TV and film, stand-ups performances across the country, and a book detailing her life.
 Currently, she appears in the ABC sitcom Black-ish and the Amazon political satire Alpha House.